Last updated on : 19 Nov, 2025

 Expert Quote:

-“Alum may be old-school, but its benefits are backed by centuries of use.
-Whether it’s tightening pores or soothing your scalp, the key lies in smart, moderate use.”
+“Alum (Sphatika) may be ancient, but its astringent and antiseptic benefits are backed by centuries of Ayurvedic use.
+Whether it’s tightening pores or soothing your scalp, the key lies in smart, highly diluted, and moderate external application.”

 – Dr. Chintham Vishnu Reddy

-Alum stone is generally safe for skin and has many benefits, such as skin tightening and reducing acne.
+When properly diluted and used in moderation, alum stone is generally safe for external application and has benefits such as skin tightening and mild antiseptic effects.
 However, excessive use can cause dryness and irritation.

 Disclaimer